Polynomial-time quantum algorithm for solving the hidden subgroup problem: Introduction

-Solving a problem in quantum computation can be transformed to finding the ground state of a problem Hamiltonian that encodes the solution to the problem, e.g. adiabatic quantum computing~(AQC)~\cite{farhi1}.
-In Ref.~\cite {wyx}, we proposed a quantum algorithm for finding the ground state of a problem Hamiltonian through a multistep quantum computation process.
-In this algorithm, we first construct a sequence of intermediate Hamiltonians by decomposing the problem based on its structure to form a Hamiltonian evolution path from an initial Hamiltonian to the problem Hamiltonian.
-Then we start from the ground state of the initial Hamiltonian, evolve it through the ground states of the intermediate Hamiltonians sequentially via quantum resonant transition~(QRT)~\cite{whf0, whf2} to reach the ground state of the problem Hamiltonian.
-The ground state of an intermediate Hamiltonian is protected through quantum entanglement and can be used repeatedly without making copies, thus the algorithm circumvents the restriction of the no-cloning theorem~\cite{noclone1, noclone2} to realize multistep quantum computation.
-This algorithm can be run efficiently provided that the energy gap between the ground and the first excited states of each Hamiltonian and the overlap between the ground states of any two adjacent Hamiltonians are not exponentially small~\cite{wyx}.
-We apply the algorithm for efficiently solving a hierarchical structured search problem that is described as follows.
+Our algorithm solves a problem by finding the ground state of the problem Hamiltonian that encodes the solution to the problem in multiple steps.
+We first construct a sequence of intermediate Hamiltonians by decomposing the problem using some oracles to form a Hamiltonian evolution path from an initial Hamiltonian to the problem Hamiltonian.
+Then starting from the ground state of the initial Hamiltonian, evolving it through ground states of the intermediate Hamiltonians sequentially to reach the ground state of the problem Hamiltonian via quantum resonant transition~(QRT)~\cite{whf0, whf2}.
+This algorithm can be run efficiently provided that the energy gap between the ground and the first excited states of each Hamiltonian and the overlap between the ground states of any two adjacent Hamiltonians are not exponentially small.
+In each step, the ground state of the Hamiltonian of the step is induced from that of the previous step by using the QRT method and is protected through quantum entanglement, therefore it can be used repeatedly to obtain the ground state of the next Hamiltonian without making copies, thus circumventing the restriction of the no-cloning theorem~\cite {noclone1, noclone2} to realize multistep quantum computation.
+The runtime of the algorithm is summation of the runtime of each step.
+The idea of the algorithm is similar to the domino effect, i.e., assuming a domino can push down another domino with twice of its size, by building a series of dominos with increasing size of \{$1$, $2^{1},\ldots ,2^{n}$\}, a small domino with size $1$ can push down a domino of size $2^{n}$ in $n$ steps.

+The hidden subgroup problem~(HSP) is one of the most important problems in the field of quantum computation.
+Many important problems can be reduced to the HSP, e.g., Simon's problem, the factoring problem and the discrete logarithm problem can be reduced to the Abelian HSP~\cite{nc}, the graph isomorphism problem~(GIP) and the poly($n$)-unique shortest vector problem~(SVP) can be reduced to the non-Abelian HSP.
+Quantum algorithms can achieve exponential speedup over classical algorithms for solving the Abelian HSP, however, there is no efficient quantum algorithm for solving the non-Abelian HSP so far.
+By analyzing the spectrum structure of the HSP, we find that the HSP can be decomposed by using a number of oracles that are constructed based on a sequence of threshold values, and reduced to the nested structured search problem, therefore it can be solved efficiently.